FullGnon/coupon_challenge/README.md

 For directives see [here](./CHALLENGE.md)

+I hope this is easy to understand.
+Have fun! 😉

 ## Requirements

 This project requires [uv](https://docs.astral.sh/uv/getting-started/installation) to run.
 Please ensure `uv` is installed on your system before proceeding.